 Each residence has a student government body elected by the residents to organize and run events, personal development programs and socials.
 The council also represents student interests through a variety of residence committees.

 The council is usually comprised of an executive of six members, including a president, vice-president (finance), representatives of the academic, social, and health aspects of residence life, as well as a head soph.
 In addition, there are committee positions that focus on the environment, philanthropy, formals, communications, arts, and a number of different faculties.

 Every floor/wing in each building has an elected representative on the council.
 This is an opportunity for all students to get involved in shaping the residence community.

-The council member of the building in which your son or daughter resides can be contacted through the building’s Residence Life Coordinator (see above).
+The council member of the building in which your son or daughter resides can be contacted through the building's Residence Manager (see above).